claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

   3. Marketing teams should review the referral traffic and do a further analysis to determine which sites are the ones that are redirecting visitors to GStore’s website.
   4. Gstore should deliver advertisements to the returning users who are using Chrome and Macintosh operating systems to make corporate purchases.

-By performing the aforementioned recommendations, we believe GStore can improve its effectiveness and efficiency of the marketing communications and enhance its precision marketing strategy.
+By performing the aforementioned recommendations, I believe GStore can improve its effectiveness and efficiency of the marketing communications and enhance its precision marketing strategy.